Last Update: 1/27/19

 Florida Law Imposes A Duty On Hotels To Protect Their Guests From The Negligence Of Hotel Security

 When an invitee (i.e. a hotel guest), as defined under Florida law, sets foot on hotel property that hotel must exercise reasonable care to keep its guests safe.
 That obligation is imposed, in part, under Florida’s premises liability law.

-Seems like an easy enough job for any hotel to do, but it’s shocking how often people are hurt and seriously injured while staying at a hotel.
+Seems like an obvious task for any hotel to do, but it’s shocking how often people are hurt and seriously injured while staying at a hotel.

-According to studies done by those who insure hotels against these sorts of claims, all sorts of injuries happen at hotels in Florida and across the United States.
-Most of these injuries involve slip and fall injuries – being assaulted by “ladies of the evening” in the lobby is not a common occurrence – but there are still a wide variety of other injuries that happen each year.
+Furthermore, with all of the studies done by those who insure hotels against these sorts of claims, hotels should be aware that all sorts of injuries are happening at hotels in Florida and across the United States.
+Even though most of these injuries involve slip and fall injuries – there is plenty of literature in the public domain about all of the negligent or inadequate hotel security claims being filed each year.